 Under the No Action Alternative, the cumulative impacts are reduced but still exist.
 By not gathering to AML the overall rangeland health would decrease thus allowing the opportunity for established noxious and invasive weed populations to expand and establish.
 Seeds can be carried on the horse's lower legs among their hair and fall off in other locations and establish as seedlings.
 There is a direct correlation to rangeland health and noxious and invasive weed population percentage.
+As wild horse populations continue to increase, it is likely that increased use by wild horses within WSAs would occur as wild horses seek out forage and water in light of increased competition for forage.

-4.2.5.
+4.2.6.
 Vegetation